In this topic:

 Here are links to help you find more baking recipes:

 Again, I want to thank Dave for this "tour de force" on baking.
-All his efforts are greatly appreciated!
+His efforts are greatly appreciated!

 Baking photographs: 2001 by Dave Stamper.